Herbert Holman

+Early life and military career

 The son of William Laban Holman, he was educated at Dulwich College and the Royal Military College, Sandhurst, and was commissioned into the Devonshire Regiment as a second lieutenant in 1889.
 He took part in the Wuntho expedition in Burma in 1891−1892, in which he was slightly wounded at Kyaingkwintaung and mentioned in despatches.
-Major-General Garnet Wolseley wrote of him: "Since the death of Captain Bray, Deputy Assistant Quartermaster-General, Intelligence Branch, the official diary of the campaign has been admirably carried on by Second-Lieutenant H. C. Holman, Devonshire Regiment.
+Major-General Garnet Wolseley wrote of him:

+Since the death of Captain Bray, Deputy Assistant Quartermaster-General, Intelligence Branch, the official diary of the campaign has been admirably carried on by Second-Lieutenant H. C. Holman, Devonshire Regiment.
 I have tried this gallant young officer in many duties, and for one so young I have never met one who so successfully achieved all that he was called upon to perform.
 I anticipate a brilliant career for this young officer, and I commend his good services to special notice."

 He later served as a staff officer with the Irrawaddy column, for which he was mentioned in despatches again.
 In May 1892, now a lieutenant, he transferred to the Indian Army and joined the 16th Bengal Cavalry, which was renamed the 16th Bengal Lancers in 1901 the 16th Cavalry in 1903, the 13th/16th Cavalry in 1921 and the 6th Duke of Connaught's Own Lancers in 1922.
-In 1895, he qualified as a first-class interpreter in Russian and in 1897 he was sent to the Staff College, graduating the following year, by which time he had also qualified as a first-class interpreter in French.
+In 1895, he qualified as a first-class interpreter in Russian and in 1897 he was sent to the Staff College, Camberley, graduating in 1898 and gaining his psc, by which time he had also qualified as a first-class interpreter in French.
 In 1899, he was appointed adjutant of the 16th Bengal Cavalry and in 1900 served as an interpreter with the Chinese Expeditionary Force sent to quell the Boxer Rebellion.
 He also acted as a special service officer and railway staff officer with the grade of deputy assistant adjutant-general (DAAG) and was mentioned in despatches for a third time in July 1901 and awarded the Distinguished Service Order (DSO) in November 1900.